uvyne-rop/news-classroom/README.md

 - Toggle between dark mode and light mode for comfortable reading.
 - Click on news articles to read more details on the original source website.

-### features
+### Features

-1 News Articles
+1. News Articles
-2 User Registration/  Login
+2. User Registration/Login
-3 Categories and Tags
+3. Categories and Tags
-4 Dark and light mode
+4. Dark and Light Mode
-5 Home page
+5. Home Page

 ## Technologies Used